Types Of Technical Indicators

 The 4 Types of Technical Indicators

-Trend indicators closely inspect the direction and strength of a trend by comparing prices to a pre-determined baseline.
-When prices are above the average, this indicates a bullish trend, with the reverse of prices below the average, suggesting a bearish trend.
+Trend indicators closely inspect the direction and strength of a trend by comparing prices to a predetermined baseline.
+They are crucial in crypto due to the market's strong trending periods.

 Trend indicators are:

-- Simple Moving Averages (SMA)
+Simple Moving Averages (SMA)

 The Simple (or Smoothed) Moving Average (SMA) calculates the average price of an asset over a specified period, smoothing out price fluctuations.
-Crypto traders often use SMAs to identify trends and potential entry or exit points.

-- Exponential Moving Averages (EMA)
+Exponential Moving Averages (EMA)

 The Exponential Moving Average (EMA) is a more responsive indicator than the SMA, meaning it gives more weight to recent price data, painting a more vivid picture of the current market conditions.

-The indicator uses a trailing stop and reverse method, also known as“SAR,” and its calculation is based on the asset’s price and time and tends to rise gradually.
+The indicator uses a trailing stop and reverse method, also known as “SAR,” and its calculation is based on the asset’s price and time and tends to rise gradually.

-- Moving Average Convergence Divergence (MACD)
+Moving Average Convergence Divergence (MACD)

-The Signal Line is a 9-period EMA of the MACD Line.
-It helps confirm trend changes and provides entry and exit signals. - Histogram
+- Signal Line: The Signal Line is a 9-period EMA of the MACD Line.
+It helps confirm trend changes and provides entry and exit signals.

-On a chart, the MACD Histogram shows the difference between the MACD Line and the Signal Line.
+- Histogram: On a chart, the MACD Histogram shows the difference between the MACD Line and the Signal Line.
 It helps traders visualize the strength of a trend.

 Momentum indicators